Crowning

 What to Expect with Dental Crowns in Milpitas CA

-When it comes to repairing a cracked, chipped, or fractured tooth, dental crowns are the most common treatment option, except in few cases where dental fillings may be used for minimal tooth damage in the front teeth.
+When it comes to repairing a cracked, chipped, or fractured tooth, dental crowns are the most common treatment option, except in a few cases where dental fillings may be used for minimal tooth damage in the front teeth.

 One key difference between dental crowns and fillings is that the latter draw their strength from the tooth, whereas crowns strengthen the tooth by enclosing it with a cap.
 Depending on the extent of damage, a well-placed filling may last between 5 and 15 years, whereas a dental crown should last a lifetime.
-In general, if more than 50% of the tooth is damaged, then a crown should be placed.
+Generally, if more than 50% of the tooth is damaged, a crown should be placed.
 If a filled tooth continues to deteriorate, then it can be strengthened by a crown.

 Your dentist may recommend dental crowns to address the following problems:

-- Decay – that has affected more than half the tooth, such that a filling cannot be used
+Decay – that has affected more than half the tooth, such that a filling cannot be used

-- To strengthen the tooth structure following root canal therapy
+To strengthen the tooth structure following root canal therapy

-- Broken or fractured teeth
+Broken or fractured teeth

-- To replace large fillings
+To replace large fillings

-- To fix chips and cracks
+To fix chips and cracks

-- To close small gaps between teeth
+To close small gaps between teeth

-- To support dental bridges when replacing missing teeth
+To support dental bridges when replacing missing teeth

 Living with a Dental Crown

-Crowns are intended to last a lifetime, which means that they are made from tough and durable materials that are also wear and stain-resistant.
-That said, the exposed section of your natural tooth – that has not been enclosed by the tooth cap – is still susceptible to decay if you don’t exercise good oral hygiene.
-It’s important that you brush and floss your teeth every day, and visit the dentist every 6 months for professional cleanings to ensure optimal oral health.
+Crowns are designed to last a lifetime, which means they are made from tough and durable materials that are also resistant to wear and stains.
+That said, the exposed section of your natural tooth – that the tooth cap has not enclosed – is still susceptible to decay if you don’t exercise good oral hygiene.
+It’s essential to brush and floss your teeth daily and visit the dentist every six months for professional cleanings to maintain optimal oral health.

 To learn more about dental crowns and whether they’re good for you, please schedule a consultation with your dentist.